Meet the cast of BBC One’s A Suitable Boy - TheNewsTrace

 Danesh Razvi performs Kabir Durrani

 Who’s Kabir Durrani?
-Lata’s past love curiosity, whom she later discovers is Muslim.
+Lata’s old flame curiosity, whom she later discovers is Muslim.

-Talking to RadioTimes.com and different press, Tanya Maniktala stated ,”Kabir the first suitor is [Lata’s] college lover, a man she comes throughout in her college in the library, and Lata has this very wild, very free facet with Kabir that’s she by no means actually had earlier than, she’s very passionate with him.”
+Chatting with RadioTimes.com and different press, Tanya Maniktala mentioned ,”Kabir the first suitor is [Lata’s] college lover, a man she comes throughout in her college in the library, and Lata has this very wild, very free facet with Kabir that’s she by no means actually had earlier than, she’s very passionate with him.”

 The place have I seen Danesh Razvi earlier than?
 That is the actor’s first main position on-screen.